crealytics/spark-excel/README.md

     .option("endColumn", 99) // Optional, default: Int.MaxValue
     .option("timestampFormat", "MM-dd-yyyy HH:mm:ss") // Optional, default: yyyy-mm-dd hh:mm:ss[.fffffffff]
     .option("maxRowsInMemory", 20) // Optional, default None.
-If set, uses a streaming reader which can help with big files .schema(myCustomSchema) // Optional, default: Either inferred schema, or all columns are Strings .load("Worktime.xlsx")
+If set, uses a streaming reader which can help with big files .option("excerptSize", 10) // Optional, default: 10.
+If set and if schema inferred, number of rows to infer schema from .schema(myCustomSchema) // Optional, default: Either inferred schema, or all columns are Strings .load("Worktime.xlsx")
 ```